RiverNorth Flexible Municipal Income Fund, Inc. (NYSEARCA:RFM) Insider Rivernorth Capital Management, Sells 4,400 Shares

-RiverNorth Flexible Municipal Income Fund, Inc. (NYSEARCA:RFM) insider Rivernorth Capital Management, sold 4,400 shares of the company’s stock in a transaction that occurred on Friday, July 9th.
-The stock was sold at an average price of $24.21, for a total transaction of $106,524.00.
+RiverNorth Flexible Municipal Income Fund, Inc. (NYSEARCA:RFM) insider Rivernorth Capital Management, sold 4,400 shares of the stock in a transaction that occurred on Tuesday, July 13th.
+The stock was sold at an average price of $24.27, for a total transaction of $106,788.00.

 Rivernorth Capital Management, also recently made the following trade(s):

+- On Thursday, June 10th, Rivernorth Capital Management, sold 2,200 shares of RiverNorth Flexible Municipal Income Fund stock.
+The shares were sold at an average price of $24.19, for a total value of $53,218.00.

+- On Thursday, June 24th, Rivernorth Capital Management, sold 1,201 shares of RiverNorth Flexible Municipal Income Fund stock.
+The stock was sold at an average price of $23.73, for a total value of $28,499.73.

 - On Wednesday, July 7th, Rivernorth Capital Management, sold 4,400 shares of RiverNorth Flexible Municipal Income Fund stock.
-The stock was sold at an average price of $24.02, for a total transaction of $105,688.00.
+The shares were sold at an average price of $24.02, for a total value of $105,688.00.

+- On Friday, July 9th, Rivernorth Capital Management, sold 4,400 shares of RiverNorth Flexible Municipal Income Fund stock.
+The shares were sold at an average price of $24.21, for a total value of $106,524.00.

 - On Monday, May 10th, Rivernorth Capital Management, sold 4,400 shares of RiverNorth Flexible Municipal Income Fund stock.
 The stock was sold at an average price of $23.58, for a total transaction of $103,752.00.